bahalanirudh90/automation-testing/Notes/testing.md

         - Combines elements of the iterative model with the risk analysis of the Waterfall model.
 It's used for large, complex, and high-risk projects.
         - **Pros**: Excellent for risk management.
         - **Cons**: Very complex and can be expensive.

+## Key Scrum Terminologies for Testers
+- Since most teams use the **Agile** model, understanding the language of **Scrum** (the most popular Agile framework) is essential.
+    - **Sprint**: A short, time-boxed period (usually 1-4 weeks) where the team works to complete a set amount of work.
+    - **Product Backlog**: A prioritized list of all features, enhancements, and fixes desired for the product.
+It's the single source of requirements.
+    - **Sprint Backlog**: A subset of items from the Product Backlog that the team commits to completing in a specific Sprint.
+    - **User Story**: A short, simple description of a feature from the perspective of the user.
+It follows the format: "As a [type of user], I want [some goal] so that [some reason]."
+    - **Definition of Done (DoD)**: A formal checklist of criteria that a User Story must meet to be considered "done."
+For a tester, this is critical and often includes "All acceptance tests passed," "Regression tests passed," and "No critical bugs found."
+    - **Daily Stand-up (or Daily Scrum)**: A short (15-minute) daily meeting for the team to sync up.
+Each member answers: What did I do yesterday?
+What will I do today?
+What impediments are in my way?
+    - **Sprint Review**: A meeting at the end of the Sprint where the team demonstrates what they accomplished (the working software) to stakeholders to get feedback.
+    - **Sprint Retrospective**: A meeting at the end of the Sprint for the team to reflect internally on the process.
+They discuss what went well, what didn't, and what to improve for the next Sprint.

+## Test Metrics
+- Test metrics are quantitative measures that help monitor and control the software testing process.
+They provide insights into the quality of the product, the effectiveness of the testing, and the overall progress.
+    - **Test Coverage**: The percentage of requirements, code, or features that are covered by test cases. (e.g., "We have 90% code coverage from our unit tests.")
+        - **Formula**: `(Number of items covered / Total number of items) * 100`
+    - **Defect Density**: The number of confirmed defects found in a component or system, divided by the size of that component (e.g., measured in lines of code or function points).
+It helps identify which modules are the most buggy.
+        - **Formula**: `Total number of defects / Size of the software module`
+    - **Defect Leakage**: The percentage of defects that were missed in a testing phase and found in a later phase (or by the customer).
+A high leakage from QA to Production is a major red flag.
+        - **Formula**: `(Defects found in a later phase / (Defects found in current phase + Defects found in later phase)) * 100`.
+For example, leakage from QA to UAT is `(Defects in UAT / (Defects in QA + Defects in UAT)) * 100`.
+    - **Test Execution Rate**: The percentage of test cases that have been executed out of the total number of planned tests.
+        - **Formula**: `(Number of executed tests / Total number of tests) * 100`
+    - **Test Pass Rate**: The percentage of tests that passed out of the total number of executed tests.
+        - **Formula**: `(Number of passed tests / Number of executed tests) * 100`
+    - **Mean Time To Detect (MTTD)**: The average time it takes to discover a defect from the moment it was introduced.
+        - **Formula**: `Sum of (Time of Detection - Time of Introduction) for all defects / Total number of defects`
+    - **Mean Time To Repair (MTTR)**: The average time it takes to fix a defect once it has been identified.
+        - **Formula**: `Sum of (Time of Resolution - Time of Reporting) for all defects / Total number of defects`

 ## Software Testing Life Cycle (STLC)
 - A systematic process to ensure software quality.
 It defines the steps to be performed in a specific order during testing.